-5.0 Analysis of Present Position

-5.1 Set out below is the standard SWOT analysis of the Environmental Health Food Safety service:
+Analysis of Present Position Set out below is the standard SWOT analysis of the Environmental Health Food Safety service: 5.1

-Well-developed strategies and policies for the service in line with national guidance.
+Strengths Well-developed strategies and policies for the service in line with national guidance.
 Service well aligned with corporate strategy/policy.
 Well established performance monitoring procedures.
 Experienced, professional and dedicated staff.
 Low staff turnover.
 Clear commitment to quality service delivery.
-General achievement of Food Safety Act Code of Practice annual inspection programme.
+General achievement of Food Safety Act Code of Practice inspection annually.
 Introduced National Food Hygiene Rating Scheme in 2011 Relatively high rate of compliance in the Borough.
+Weaknesses Minimal resources (always firefighting).
 Proactive work at risk in event of public health emergency/reactive work demands i.e serious accidents/ fatalities, outbreaks etc. Potential remuneration problem in event of vacancies.
 Increasing complexity of regulation and enforcement - requirement to specialise to achieve & maintain competency.
 Diminishing pool of officers nationally.
+Lack of capacity to contribute meaningfully to wider public health agenda - Public Health England.
 Opportunities Multi-skilled public health professionals.
 Need to develop proactive public health agenda with other partners - eg healthy eating, smoking cessation, alcohol interventions etc. (although the Healthy Lifestyle section at this Authority do fulfil this role in many respects.)
 Facilitate local food safety training needs.
 Develop new targeted 'intervention' approach to enforcement Work with other agencies to develop multi-agency lead inspector approach.
 Threats Increasing complexity of issues - increasing pressure for greater specialism to meet competence criteria.
 Food safety service audit by Food Standards Agency if fail to meet targets and deliver mandatory duties.
 Increased information gathering and recording - increasing inspection costs.
 Shortage of EHO's entering profession.
+Pressures to Public Health England to concentrate resources on health care service delivery rather than prevention partnerships.
 Ever increasing duties and demands in relation to private water supplies, clean environment, industrial air pollution regulation and dog control and capacity to achieve.

-6.0 Quality Systems

-It is our policy to carry out all areas of food service delivery in accordance with our Food Safety documented procedures and to fulfil any inter-authority audit requirements as required with neighbouring authorities.
+6.0 Quality Systems It is our policy to carry out all areas of food service delivery in accordance with our Food Safety documented procedures and to fulfil any inter authority audit requirements as required with neighbouring authorities.
 7.0 Review 7.1 Periodic review This Food Hygiene Intervention Plan will be reviewed annually and reported to members.
 The review will link into the annual budgetary process and the review of associated plans.
-Performance monitore on monthly basis and quarterly by management review of progress.
-7.2 Annual Performance The inspection figures for 2018-19 below were set against the following challenges: • There was a lengthy food safety investigation into a large food manufacturer where an extensive rodent infestation was discovered. • For part of the year a member of the food safety team was redeployed to introduce the requirements of the new animal breeding and boarding legislation. • For part of the year a part time member of the food team was redeployed onto caravan site licensing duties. • There were two lengthy investigations into the poor control of Legionella in spa pools in holiday lettings.
-Year Summary 2018/19: • 303 service requests were recorded, of which 92.5% were actioned within the target response time of 2 working days. • 123 confirmed cases of infectious diseases were investigated in relation to food-born organisms.
-This is an increase of 60% from 2017-18.

-- 104 food samples were submitted for microbiological examination.
-This 25% more than the previous year. - 100% of the highest risk category of food businesses (A-C) including approved manufacturers were inspected, and 90% of categories A-D were inspected.
-Out of a programme of 330 interventions, 298 were carried out. - Premises which were found to be 'broadly compliant' remained at 95%. - 9% of premises were awarded an improved hygiene rating, and 5% received a lower hygiene rating. - Of the visits carried out by the food safety team 52% are programmed through the national food hygiene inspection regime dictated by the Food Standards Agency.
-In addition to these visits, the team carried out an additional 278 visits, making a combined total of 576 visits.
-These additional visits consisted of sampling visits, compliance revisits, advice visits, complaint visits and rescore revisits. - The percentage of premises inspected, and the high level of compliance make it highly unlikely that this Authority will be selected for audit by the Food Standards Agency.
+Performance monitored on monthly basis and quarterly by management review of progress.
+7.2 Annual Performance The figures below were set against the following challenges: Senior EHO and EHO redeployed onto housing and private water supply duties to support the section in achieving its Private Water Supply targets There was a lengthy and complexed investigation at a local restaurant involving alleged malicious tampering of food.
+In 2016/17: 215 service requests were recorded of which 201 (94%) were actioned within the target response time of 2 working days.
+112 confirmed cases of infectious diseases were investigated in relation to food-born organisms 27 food samples were submitted for microbiological examination.
+99% of the highest risk category of food businesses (A-D) including approved manufacturers where inspected.
+Out of a programme of 487 interventions, 476 were carried out.
+(98%) Premises which were found to be 'broadly compliant' increased slightly to 95%.
+15% of premises were awarded an improved hygiene rating, and 6 % received a lower hygiene rating.
+The percentage of premises inspected, and the high level of compliance make it highly unlikely that this Authority will be selected for audit by the Food Standards Agency.
+7.3 Compliance with Local Performance Indicator In addition to the service performance statistics listed in paragraph 7.3 above: Enforcement of food safety legislation has been implemented in accordance with the